brygotti/lesfraisestagada/analysis.md

 <div class="content p-4" markdown="1">

 #### 3. **Backtracking Behavior: What Leads Players to Retreat?**
 Before players give up, they often hit a point where they backtrack.
 By examining the most common articles preceding the “go back” action, we identify key friction points.
-Unsurprisingly, highly connected countries like the United States and United Kingdom dominate the raw data.
+Unsurprisingly, highly connected countries like the United States and the United Kingdom **again** dominate the raw data due to their frequent presence in navigation paths.

-Scaling by outgoing links, however, reveals less obvious dead ends.
-Countries like French Polynesia and Vatican City, despite their limited connectivity, frequently prompt backtracking.
-This suggests players feel stuck due to limited onward options, making these articles true navigation roadblocks.
+However, scaling by outgoing links uncovers a more nuanced picture.
+While prominent countries remain significant, others like South Africa, Italy, and Spain also emerge as frequent backtracking points.
+This highlights specific challenges players face in navigation, where even well-connected or moderately connected countries can become roadblocks, revealing the complexity of player decision-making beyond raw prominence.
 </div>
 </div>
 </div>